Louis-de-Bontin/cs500-final-project-blockchain-vizual/README.md

 #### Docker (Recommended)
 This section assume that you have Git and Docker installed on your machine.
 1. Clone the repository `git clone git@github.com:Louis-de-Bontin/cs500-final-project-blockchain-vizual.git`
+2. Go in the project directory `cd cs500-final-project-blockchain-vizual`
-2. Create a `.env` file in the root of the project and add the following line `ETHERSCAN_API = "<your-api-key>"`
+3. Create a `.env` file in the root of the project and add the following line `ETHERSCAN_API = "<your-api-key>"`
-3. Build the Docker image `docker build -t evm-visual .`
+4. Build the Docker image `docker build -t evm-visual .`
-4. Run the Docker container `docker run evm-visual` (the first time you run this command, the 27,000 addresses from the .csv will be loaded in the database.
+5. Run the Docker container `docker run evm-visual` (the first time you run this command, the 27,000 addresses from the .csv will be loaded in the database.
 This process may take a few minutes)
-5. Once the database is initialized and Streamlit is running, you should see the following:
+6. Once the database is initialized and Streamlit is running, you should see the following:
 ```
   You can now view your Streamlit app in your browser.